 z <= x * y;

 Regarding @a: When this register changes, the combinatorial path reaches @x as a first stage.
 But @x is not a register. @x is updated by virtue of a continuous assignment.
 Hence the path continues to @z.
-So there are two significant logic operations in this combinatorial path: An arithmetic addition and an arithmetic multiplication.
+So the logic carries out two significant operations in this combinatorial path: An arithmetic addition and an arithmetic multiplication.
 Is this too much?
 Is there a need to split this into two clock cycles, by virtue of pipelining?
 That depends on the clock frequency and which FPGA is used.

 Another important factor is how difficult it is to make the combinatorial paths shorter.
 Sometimes a long combinatorial path is inevitable.
 But when it's easy to improve the timing of a path, do that even if there are much worse paths in the design: If there are a few problematic paths in a design, the tools can often achieve the timing constraints by concentrating the efforts on these paths.
 It helps a lot when it's easy to meet the timing requirements of the other paths.